Genre: Angst, especially heavy on the Blaine angst

 Kurt had insisted on Tori and Bertie having separate bedrooms.
 He had said something about independence, the age difference, and “Blaine, the house is huge; we may as well utilize it!”
 However, Blaine was sure it was mostly because Kurt wanted an excuse to do more decorating.
 In fact, he was certain of it.

 Tori, all of seven, was developing her own tastes and currently she had a taste for purple.
 Lots of purple.
 Kurt did not approve but could not refuse and did the best he could with the color pallet she demanded.
-Bertie, on the other hand, being two years old, was only particular about his sippy cup, so Kurt had free reign.
+Bertie, on the other hand, being a few months shy of two years old, was only particular about his sippy cup, so Kurt had free reign.
 No toddler in America had a more sophisticated nursery.
 Burnt orange walls, a red wine chaise lounge (“rocking chairs were so last century”), and deep yellow accents and throw pillows, brought together with the most intricate floor rug Blaine had ever seen.
 The day Bertie had spit up on the rug had been a national disaster.

 With the kids safely tucked away and the baby monitors switched on (“I worry.
 What if Tori needs water in the night?”), Kurt and Blaine headed back down the hallway toward the master suite.
 It had been what really sold Kurt on the house.
 Well, that and the imported granite countertops in the kitchen.
 Blaine loved it because he got to share it with Kurt, in their home, with their children sleeping down the hall.
 In that room, with Kurt, was where Blaine felt most like a part of a family.